rltyty/rblog/content/notes/apue/Ch09-Process-Relationships/index.md

 - Also the leader of new process group
 - `getsid` return the leader's process group ID

+**NOTES**

+- A process automatically joins a process group at creation via parent inheritance of PGID.
+- A process group is created by a successful call of `setpgid(2)` with `pgid = pid`:
+  - `setpgid(0, 0)` or `setpgid(getpid(), getpid())`: create a group for the
+    calling process itself.
+The caller becomes the group leader.
+  - `setpgid(child_pid, child_pid);`: create a group for a child process and name the child the group leader.
+(Allowed only before the child execs or runs independently.)
+- A process group leader cannot leave (abandon) its group and join another group. `setpgid(pid, pgid)` fails with `EPERM` if the target process whose PID is `pid` is already a process group leader.
+- A process, which is not a leader, can be moved to another existing process group in the same session by calling `setpgid(2)`.
+  - If `pgid != pid` and `pgid` does not correspond to an existing group in the same session, the kernel returns `EINVAL`.
+  - The `pgid` argument may be the PID of any process in the target group (not necessarily the leader), but the group must already exist.
+- In a shell terminal, a session is created by a process calling `setsid()` which creates a new process group, the calling process becomes the group leader and the session leader (`SID=PID`, `PGID=PID`).
+The call detaches the process from the controlling terminal (if any).
+  - Daemons typically call `setsid(2)` to detach from the terminal so they don’t get killed when you log out or press Ctrl-C.
+- A session leader cannot leave (abandon) its session.
+- The relationship between a process and a session is formed:
+  - at process creation (`fork(2)`) via parent inheritance of SID and PGID
+  - at session creation (`setsid(2)`) when the process becomes the session leader.
+- The only way for a process to leave its current session is to create a new session and becomes its leader (via `setsid(2)`).
+- A child process can have a different session ID from its parent's when:
+  - The original parent creates a new session for itself (calls `setsid()`).
+  - The child itself calls `setsid()` to create a new session.
+  - When a parent exits, its orphaned children are reparented to `init` (PID 1), but their session ID does **not** change.

 ## Controlling Terminal

  ![Process groups and sessions showing controlling terminal](<./images/Process groups and sessions showing controlling terminal.png>)